nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wishes to add a student to the list of contacts
+1. User chooses to add a student to the list of contacts
 2. User enters details of student they wish to add to the list
 3. AddressBook adds the student and updates the list of contacts to include the added student